 - Reimbursements: We help pharmacy clients structure their business activities to comply with Medicare and Medicaid reimbursement requirements.
 We also review and negotiate pharmacy provider agreements and pharmaceutical supply agreements to help clients establish and protect reimbursement relationships.

 We understand the issues that pharmacies and pharmaceutical wholesalers face.
 Our attorneys represent national retail pharmacies and pharmaceutical wholesalers with respect to a variety of regulatory, compliance and transactional issues.
-With offices in Lexington, Louisville, Frankfort and Greenup, Kentucky, and Washington, D.C., our law firm represents pharmaceutical clients throughout the United States.
+With offices in Lexington, Louisville, Greenup, and Ashland and a government relations practice in Frankfort, Kentucky with a presence in Washington, D.C., our law firm represents pharmaceutical clients throughout the United States.